-Ground floor uses, to a minimum depth of 25', along all streets designated as Type "A" in the Downtown Core shall be limited to commercial (retail, restaurant, or office) or civic uses only.
+Ground floor uses, to a minimum depth of 25'from the front facade of the building, along all streets designated as Type "A" in the Downtown Core shall be limited to commercial (retail, restaurant, or office) or civic uses only.
 Residential and lodging rooms may be located behind or above the commercial use.
 Existing institutional uses are exempt from this standard.
 However, no new institutional uses shall be permitted on the ground floor of Type "A" Streets.